The Chronicle of a Horror Story on Instagram

 The DNA Dilemma

-This is the cosmic joke that no surgeon can fix: genetics do not lie.
-That little boy, Kan, inherits his mother’s original blue-print—the one that made the grand remodeling possible.
-One day he will stare into the mirror and see a face that exists before the grand plastic odyssey.
-Will he have to follow the family tradition of surgically perfecting himself just for that nanosecond of familial familiarity?
-Prepare for the new family hierarchy wherein love is unshakeable but faces seem negotiable.
-The High Cost of Unnatural Authenticity: A Surgeon’s Masterpiece What’s interesting about Soraja Vučelić is not that she’s undergone some kind of surgical journey.
-It’s that she’s transformed actual trauma as if it were a kind of performance art.
-In an Instagram live-stream era of bun-tucks and Botox parties that’s obsessed with authenticity, she provides very rare indeed thing: an openness of pride at having precisely zero naturalness.
+What’s extraordinary about Soraja Vučelić isn’t that she’s experienced some sort of elective makeover.
+It’s that she’s transformed actual trauma itself into an act of performance art.
+In an Instagram live-stream age of bun-tucks and Botox parties obsessed over authenticity, she offers remarkably rare indeed commodity: openness of pride over having exactly zero naturalness.
 So who is she then in 2024?
-Some parable of caution?
-Some survivor’s tale of existing by way of reconstruction of the self?
-Or maybe she’s merely proof that you are whatever you wish you could be by way of existence—so very long as you’ve unlimited credit at the surgeons’ suites.
-She’s Instagram’s Frankenstein’s monster created not by lightning but by talented surgeons and unconscious parental neglect.
+Some cautionary tale?
+Some survivor’s myth of surviving by way of reconstruction of the self?
+Or perhaps she’s just evidence that you are whatever you’d like you could be by way of existence—so very long as you’ve unlimited credit at the surgeons’ suites.
+She’s Instagram Frankenstein’s monster created not by lightning but by skilled surgeons and unconscious parental abandonment.
 And isn’t that the most true tale of an era?